 When you’re assembling your scout rifle, there are a few accessories that you are going to want that make using your rifle much easier.
-This obviously includes the scope, but along with the optic you choose, there are few other accessories that are going to make using your scout rifle of pleasure rather than a chore.
+This obviously includes the scope, but along with the optic you choose, there are a few other accessories that are going to make using your scout rifle a pleasure rather than a chore.

 Most people don’t realize how specialized a scout scope is until they shoot through one.
 Make sure you leave room in your budget to make the learning curve for accurately using a long eye relief scope easier.

 Having a quality mount is essential.
 Not only does it literally attach your scope to your base and prevents your scope from losing zero and helps mitigate recoil.
 For a scout rifle, you really ought to have a quick detach scope mount.

 It may be tempting to use one that is similar to those found on AR 15’s or AK-47s.
 However, you’re going to want a specialized precision rifle mount so that you can take advantage of the increase in accuracy that you get from a precision bolt action rifle.